 This past weekend I was sprawled on my bed going through some old photos trying to find specific ones for a project I was working on.
 I ended up getting lost in them for several hours.
 I laughed, I shared some with other family members, I got misty eyed looking at pictures of people who are no longer with us, and I cringed at some of the outfits I wore.

 I noticed that they pretty much stopped when my daughter entered middle school, about seven years ago.
 That’s when technology took over and everything went digital.

 Technology is a wonderful thing.
-It’s nice to be able to send someone a message halfway across the world in an instant or having access to a photo album at your fingertips or being able to access your music collection anytime you want.
+It’s nice to be able to send someone a message halfway across the world in an instant or have access to a photo album or music collection at your fingertips.

-However, I was sad that I didn’t have any recent photos that I could actually hold in my hands.
-Yes, I am aware that one can go get prints made, but how often do we even bother with that anymore.
+That being said, I was sad that I didn’t have any recent photos I could actually hold in my hands.
+Yes, I am aware one can go get prints made, but how often do we even bother with that anymore.

-Collecting some of my favorite pictures, I put a couple in frames and put the rest in a box to sit on the ottoman in front of the couch.
-When my daughter came home she said that those few pictures made the house feel more “homey”, and that she hadn’t realized how much she missed seeing photos out.
+Collecting my favorite pictures, I put a couple in frames and put the rest in a box to sit on the ottoman in front of the couch.
+When my daughter came home she mentioned that those few pictures made the house feel more “homey”, and that she hadn’t realized how much she missed seeing photos out.

-This lead me to thinking about other things that are starting to disappear due to technology.
+This lead me to thinking about what other things are starting to disappear due to technology.

-I’m one of those people that prefers an actually book over an e-book.
-Seems bookstores will be safe for a while longer, as I found out that most people still prefer a printed book.
+I definitely prefer an actually book over an e-book.
+Seems bookstores will be safe for a while longer, as research taught me that most people still feel this way.

-Apparently, the just the act of holding a book creates a more memorable impression.
-You remember the location you were reading with the book.
-You also remember where certain scenes are in the book, such as the paragraph was at the top of the page or in the middle of the book.
+The act of holding a book creates a more memorable impression.
+You remember the location within the book where scenes happen.
 With an e-book, these references don’t exist.